-Discount Registration Period (Dec 1, 2016 - May 15, 2017)
+Discount Registration Period (Dec 1, 2017 - May 13, 2018)

 For Packs that register during this period a \$20 non-refundable deposit per registrant is due at time of registration.
-Final payment is due by May 15th to receive discount.
-Individual names and contact information needs to be submitted at this time.
+Final payment is due by May 12th to receive discount.
+Individual names and contact information needs to be submitted at that time.

-If final payment is not made by May 15th the regular camp fee will apply.
-Any reservations made after May 15th, full payment is due.
-Packs can go online and update their registration up until 2 weeks prior to the camp you registered for.
+If final payment is not made by May 12th the regular camp fee will apply.
+Any reservations made after May 12th, full payment is due.
+Packs can go online and update their registration up until 2 weeks prior to the camp session you registered for.
 Only additions or substitutions can be made online.
 Other requests please contact us at 517-816-7755 or email us at camp.michigan@scouting.org.

-Registration Period (May 16, 2017 - 2 weeks prior to start of camp)
+Registration Period (May 13, 2018 - 2 weeks prior to start of camp)